heyitsyang/Whole-House-Water-Leak-Controller/README.md

 The motorized valve used is a U.S. Solid model JFMSV00014 3/4" diameter Motorized Ball Valve (available on Amazon).  _Be sure you order the diameter approriate for your plumbing_.

 This model has five wires - two to control the valve (via polarity reversal) and three to connected to open/closed indicator switches.
 There are other models from U.S. Solid that look the same but have different wire configurations.
 The five-wire model is required if you wish to use this code without modification.

+The five-wire model enables detection of the valve state.
+Since there is a manual switch for opening/closing the valve, there is a possibilty that the last stored state of the valve in software is out of sync with the actual valve position.
+The software compensates for this by sychronizing with the actual state of the valve.
 <br/><br/>
 ## **Software**
 The Water Main Controller software is written using PlatformIO.
 However, it can be compiled using Arduino IDE by simply copying the text in src/main.cpp to a Arduino sketch file (e.g watermain.ino) and compiling using the IDE.
 You will need to add the libraries indicated in the code comments before compiling.